GPurgatorio/Master-Computer-Science-ICT/README.md

 **Backup window**: the horizon effect: you decide a window but the stuff you need will be always in the deleted part.

-**Data Deduplication**
-Deduplication is the process of detecting and identifying the unique data segments (chunk) within a given set of data to eliminate redundancy.
+**Data Deduplication**: the process of detecting and identifying the unique data segments (chunk) within a given set of data to eliminate redundancy.
 The use of deduplication techniques significantly reduces the amount of data to be backed up in a cloud environment, where typically a large number of VMs are deployed.
 Take the hash of two identical files, store only one of the two files and both the hashes.

 **Replica**: the process of creating an exact copy (replica) of the data.
 The syncronous replica needs an acknowledgement before proceeding, and any additional writes on the source cannot occur until each preceding write has been completed and acknowledged.
 DBs like Oracle, SQL Servers want syncronous replica.
 - Local replication